Legal

 If you participate in a Universal blog(s), you should be aware that such blogs are public and that any data you submit there, including personal data, can be read, collected, or used by third parties, and that those third parties could send you unsolicited messages.
 We are not responsible for the data, including personal data, you choose to submit in these blogs.
 To request removal of your data from our blog(s), please contact us as set forth at the end of this privacy policy.
 In some cases, we may not be able to remove your data, in which case we will let you know if we are unable to do so and why.

 Universal uses “cookies” to obtain certain types of data when your web browser accesses our website.
 Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser to enable our system to recognize your browser, to provide various types of functionality, to better understand how you interact with our website, to monitor aggregate usage, and to optimize web traffic routing on our website.
 The “help” portion of the toolbar on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
+Certain areas or features of the website may not be available or fully-functional if you choose to disable cookies.

 DATA CONTROLLER AND DATA PROCESSOR

 When we use your data for our own purposes, we act as the data controller, as that term is used in applicable privacy laws, for any personal data that we collect from you.
-When we collect data from or on behalf of our customers (e.g., charter aircraft operators, corporate aviation departments), those customers are the data controller for and we are the data processor.
-If we are acting as the
+When we collect data from or on behalf of our customers (e.g., charter aircraft operators, corporate aviation departments), those customers are the data controllers and we are the data processor.
+If we are acting as the data processor, we will only process the relevant data in accordance with instructions from the data controller.

 DATA RETENTION, ACCESS, CORRECTION, DELETION AND PORTABILITY

 You may request access, correction, erasure or portability of your personal data that we process.
-We will grant such request except where an exception under the law would make it inappropriate to comply with all or some of the request To request access to, correction of, or erasure of your personal data, please contact us as set forth at the end of this privacy policy.
+We will grant such request except where an exception under the law would make it inappropriate to comply with all or some of the request to request access to, correction of, or erasure of your personal data, please contact us as set forth at the end of this privacy policy.
 In cases where we are not the data controller (such as when the personal data was collected from or on behalf of a charter aircraft operator, corporate aviation department or other customer), we may need to refer you or your request to the applicable data controller.

 EUROPEAN AND SWISS RESIDENTS